peteroupc/peteroupc.github.io/bernsupp.md

 [^23]: Gal, S.G., 1995.
 Properties of the modulus of continuity for monotonous convex functions and applications. _International Journal of Mathematics and Mathematical Sciences_ 18(3), pp.443-446.

 [^24]: Anastassiou, G.A., Gal, S.G., _Approximation Theory: Moduli of Continuity and Global Smoothness Preservation_, Birkhäuser, 2012.

+[^25]: Carvalho, Luiz Max, and Guido A. Moreira.
+"Adaptive truncation of infinite sums: applications to Statistics." arXiv preprint arXiv:2202.06121 (2022)

 <a id=Appendix></a>
 ## Appendix